 Kentucky, USA

-52. Which famous ship and whiskeys name means short underskirt?
+52. Which famous ship and whiskey name means short underskirt?

 Cutty Sark